tensorflow/tensorflow/g3doc/Passes.md

 MLIR with ML, CFG and External functions.
 The following restrictions apply to the input ML functions:

--   0 or 1 return values;
 -   no `Tensor` types;
--   no `if` conditions in the body.

 These restrictions may be lifted in the future.

 ### Output IR

 MLIR with CFG and External functions only.
-The CFG functions introduced by this pass can contain any operations from BuiltIn and StandardOps dialects in addition to the operations present in the source ML functions.
+The CFG functions introduced by this pass can contain `affine_apply` operations from the BuiltinOps dialect in addition to the operations present in the source ML functions.

 ### Invariants